fregu856/regression_uncertainty/README.md

 #### Cells-Gap:
 - TODO!
+- Run Cells-Gap/create_datasets.py to generate the train, val and test splits.

 #### ChairAngle:
 - TODO!
+- Run ChairAngle/create_datasets.py to generate the train, val and test splits.

 #### ChairAngle-Tails:
 - TODO!
+- Run ChairAngle-Tails/create_datasets.py to generate the train, val and test splits.

 #### ChairAngle-Gap:
 - TODO!
+- Run ChairAngle-Gap/create_datasets.py to generate the train, val and test splits.

 #### AssetWealth:
 - Run AssetWealth/create_datasets.py to download the dataset.

 #### VentricularVolume:
 - TODO!
+- Run VentricularVolume/create_datasets.py to generate the train, val and test splits.

 #### BrainTumourPixels:
 - TODO!
+- Run BrainTumourPixels/create_datasets.py to generate the train, val and test splits.

 #### SkinLesionPixels:
 - TODO!
+- Run SkinLesionPixels/create_datasets.py to generate the train, val and test splits.

 #### HistologyNucleiPixels:
 - TODO!
+- Run HistologyNucleiPixels/create_datasets.py to generate the train, val and test splits.

 #### AerialBuildingPixels:
 - TODO!
+- Run AerialBuildingPixels/create_datasets.py to generate the train, val and test splits.